-The power of habits is that firstly they are regular and automatic and secondly that they can:
+The power of habits is firstly that they are regular and automatic, and secondly that they can:

 A habit is defined as: "an automatic response to a specific situation, acquired normally as a result of repetition and learning".